jeremiedb/mxnet_R_bucketing/README_one_to_one.md

 predict_txt_tot <- paste0(infer_raw, predict_txt, collapse = "")
 ```

-Generated sequence: The United States are their numberal year Doi't Movementate Curplomy.They'll good togethering at the just through their mo
+Generated sequence: The United States are and the result the enough being, ank not when we can imaged or roopias for our.
+She coutderes or the

 Now we get a more alembicated political speech.